 Any 4-H club or group that disbands with money left in its account must distribute those funds as stated in the club's constitution and bylaws within a minimum of one (1) month after disbanding.
-All funds in the club/group treasury and any other property can only be given to another non-profit organization, such as the local 4-H council or the Arizona 4-H Youth Foundation, not to individuals in the club/group.
+All funds in the club/group treasury and any other property can only be given to the local 4-H council, or the Arizona 4-H Youth Foundation, not to individuals in the club/group.
 All property belonging to the club must be disbursed in the same manner.
 Club members may request that the money be used for specific 4-H programs within the club, county or state.
 This request will be acted on by the county 4-H council in cooperation with the Extension agent responsible for 4-H Youth Programs at the time the club is dissolved.
 All 4-H clubs are an activity under the Arizona 4-H Youth Foundation's tax-exempt status; therefore, clubs do not notify the IRS that they have disbanded.
-Instead when county annual reports are submitted to the foundation the club will be marked as disbanded and they will be removed from the Foundation's annual listing of clubs.
+Instead when county annual reports are submitted, the club will be marked as disbanded and they will be removed from the Foundation's annual listing of clubs.

-Credit/Debit Cards
+Credit/Debit Cards/Electronic Transfers

 4-H clubs are not to accept or use ATM, credit or debit cards issued by the bank.
 If such cards are received, they should be destroyed immediately.
+No bills should be paid or funds collected by electronic transfers (e.g. Venmo, Paypal).